Thursday, April 13, 2017

 A urinary tract infection (UTI) happens when bacteria gets into your urethra (where wee comes out).
 You’ll find it hurts when you wee, you might need to wee more often and it might be a different colour, or you might have pain in your tummy.

-Anyone can get a UTI, but females are more at risk of developing a UTI after sex because of the way the female body is set up.
+Anyone can get a UTI, but people with a vagina are more at risk of developing a UTI after sex because of the way the body is set up.
 That’s why we say it’s a good idea to wee right after having sex, as this helps flush out any bacteria you might have been exposed to.

 Antibiotics can clear up most UTIs within a few days, so make an appointment to see a nurse or doctor at Family Planning as soon as you can.
 It’s important that you get treated, because if you ignore it, it could lead to more serious problems with your kidneys.